tytydraco/yessleep/out/I_love_my_house_but_have_to_move.md

 So goes the saga of moving his stuff upstairs, but hey our Work from Home Office is next to the kitchen.
 So much closer to the coffee.

 Ah but now he is off to college.
 Living in a brownstone that is definitely haunted with four roommates.
 There is even an article in the newspaper about it.
-Granted the article was from 1872 so maybe the ghosts moved on.
+Granted the article was from 1872 so maybe the ghosts moved out.
 He seems quite unbothered.

 “We should get a dog!” the wife says.
 “We are still mourning the last dog!”